 Are you building up the business?
 Can you run it without the numbers?
 So why you should be positive about the no estimation?
 Even you are positive, how?

-As our velocity, we will just count backlog items we finished.
+- As our velocity, we will just count the backlog items we finished.

-The backlog item’s size in the release will be limited to maximum, let say, 3 days.
+- The backlog item’s size in the release will be limited to a maximum, let say, 3 days.
 Including all tasks from the definition of done.

-Anything bigger will be split from the business, not technology perspective.
+- Anything bigger will be split from the business, not the technology perspective.

 Your velocity is the count of items produced per sprint.

-So does #noestimate means #nonumbers?
+So does #noestimate mean #nonumbers?
 Hopefully, you got it.

-ScrumMasters should not forget to educate team members, product owner, management and even the customer.
+ScrumMasters should not forget to educate team members, product owners, management, and even the customer.
 Arrange Question Answers or Lean Coffee sessions to get through the biggest resistance and to find agreements.

 I observed evolving Agile teams getting from hours to #noestimate in one year.
 If they were allowed by the management and if they were still able to provide business performance indicators based on their way of estimation.